Buddhist Tarot Decks - a list of them all

 The Non-Being Supreme Tarot ("tarot du non etre supreme”) is a black-and-white French deck that was released in 1979.
 Very rare but apparently a very interesting Buddhist deck.

-If you know of any decks that are 100% Tarot and 100% Buddhist that aren’t on this list, please let me know, and I will update it.
+If you know of any decks that are both Tarot and Buddhist that aren’t on this list, please let me know, and I will update it.
 And of course, please do post in the comments anything you have to share about Buddhism or Tarot generally, including Buddhist Oracle decks or semi-Buddhist Tarot decks, too.
 I didn’t want to open those cans of worms here but the comments section welcomes them.

 As a final note, if being part of a Buddhist Sangha (group) of Tarot lovers interests you, you can email me at stephen@naturetherapyonline.net to enquire about joining the Zen Tarot Sangha.
 We meet online once a month to pull a card from a Zen/Buddhist Tarot deck, meditate, and explore Tarot/Buddhist Dharma together.
 In the meantime, go well.